 Ambassador (r) Charles A Ford is President of CAF International, LLC, a trade consultancy.
+He is a member of the Board of the American Academy of Diplomacy and has served as Treasurer of the American Foreign Service Association (2013-2017).
+From 2012-2014 he was a Board member of Dacor Bacon House Foundation.
 He is the Treasurer of the American Foreign Service Association (AFSA) and a member of the American Academy of Diplomacy.
-On the Board of: the PDI defense group; the Thomas Jefferson School of Public Policy at the College of William and Mary; the Trachtenberg School of Public Policy at George Washington University; and the Board of Governors of the DACOR Bacon House Foundation, an organization of foreign affairs professionals.
+On the Board of: the PDI defense group; the Thomas Jefferson School of Public Policy at the College of William and Mary; and the Trachtenberg School of Public Policy at George Washington University.

 Until April 2013, Ford served as the Acting Assistant Secretary of the United States and Foreign Commercial Service (USFCS) at the Commerce Department.
 As the chief operating officer of the US government’s premier export promotion agency, he managed a $270 million budget and 1400 U.S. and international employees located in the United States and over 70 countries.

 Previously, he served as Advisor on Public Private Partnerships to the Commander of U.S. Southern Command from 2008-2009 and Ambassador to Honduras from 2005-2008.
 At the Commerce Department, he served as USFCS Deputy Assistant Secretary, and as Director of Latin American Trade Policy in the International Trade Administration from 1990-1994.
 From 2003-2005, he was a Vice President of the American Foreign Service Association.